jpin27/wwwbs/readme.md

 ### Todos

  - Write MORE Tests
- - Restructure stylesheets to accommodate Twitter Bootstrap
- - Create migrations and seeders for the database
+ - Fix issues with navbar Javascript
- - Make controllers for the models
+ - Make controllers for the models and connect it to the views
  - Get Milestone 5 done
  - Party hard
- - Integrate Gulp to automate PHPUnit testing and Sass stylesheet compilation
+ - Read on npm scripts to automate PHPUnit testing

 ### The Dev Team